zinzy/notes/page/About.md

 On this website as well as in life, I aim to bring my whole self: the self that works, that plays, that questions, cooks, prays, gets angry, changes her mind.
 I write about my [interests](/interests) and what I'm up to [now](/now).
 I'm an amateur musician and diarist, as well as an advocate for the IndieWeb.
 This website is in constant flux, so much so that versioning it is a silly pursuit.

 My Xhosa name was inspired by Nelson Mandela's daughter Zindziswa.
 I'm a mid-tier millennial born and raised in the Dutch South.
-I came to Amsterdam a decade ago, and share a small shoebox on the East side with [Anja](https://anjawaleson.notion.site/Anja-Waleson-0182c8df804b4b12ab6e70b5b5795a55) and [Lemonade](https://lemonade.waleson.us/).
+I came to Amsterdam about a decade ago, and share a small shoebox on the East side with [Anja](https://anjawaleson.notion.site/Anja-Waleson-0182c8df804b4b12ab6e70b5b5795a55) and [Lemonade](https://lemonade.waleson.us/).
 We are [child-free](https://en.wikipedia.org/wiki/Voluntary_childlessness) and vibing hard.

 Obligatory millennial tags: I'm a non-binary lesbian using she and they pronouns, and I'm neurodivergent.
 I've been sober since May 2018.